stat545ubc-2023/Vancouver_Tree_Finder/README.md

 ### Files in Project Folder

-app.R : This is file is the code to the shiny app, the running R code can be found then be copied into R to test
+app.R : This is file is the code to the updates shiny app (Assignment 4), the running R code can be found then be copied into R to test

+www : This folder stores images used in the app (left - Photo credit: Tourism Vancouver / Capilano Suspension Bridge Park, right - Photo Credit Colin Spratt)

 vt.csv : This file contains the csv of the open dataset vancouver_trees ( The csv can be saved locally in an R project file to then be called if using the app R code)
           sourced from: